 The Municipality of Callander encourages a culture of environmental sustainability.
 Environmental aspects that are taken into consideration include:

-North Bay Mattawa Conservation Authority
+July 4th 2025 - Flood Watch Update - North Bay / Mattawa Conservation Authority

 Invasive Phragmites (Phragmites australis) has been a huge issue in the Lake Bernard area, and it is all over the place (on the side of the highway from Huntsville all the way to North Bay) and it spreads fast.
 As the plant releases a toxin into the ground stopping other plants from growing and creating a massive monoculture.
 It can cover sightlines for roadways and destroys native aquatic habitats that support our fish, turtles, amphibians and more.